Early Childhood Development

 AFTER THE REPORT - READY FOR SCHOOL, READY FOR LIFE

-Since the Ready Together report was published in 2009, Cemala has invested in two substantial community initiatives addressing early childhood development.
+Since the Ready Together report was published in 2009, Cemala has invested in three substantial community initiatives addressing early childhood development.

 - $450,000 for Ready for School, Ready for Life, a community-wide effort to transform the early childhood system so each Guilford County child enters kindergarten ready for what's ahead.
 For more information about Ready for School, Ready for Life.